-How to Create a Music App: Features, Tech, and Cost
+How to Create a Music App Like Spotify: Features, Tech and Cost

 Technology has brought about a colossal change in every industry in the past few years, including how we listen to music.
 As we’ve shifted to mobile apps to do pretty much everything, music streaming apps have become more popular than ever.

 The number of users in the music streaming industry is expected to grow to 913.2 million users by 2025, according to Statista.
 And revenue from the segment is projected to grow at an annual rate (CAGR 2021-2025) of 10.08% till 2025.
 Therefore, if you have an idea for an innovative music application, it might be an excellent business opportunity to explore in today’s music streaming industry.

 This blog explains all the steps of creating a music app, including the technical aspects with examples.
 Developing a basic music app with essential features can cost around $38,000- $53,500.
 However, there are multiple variables to it about which we’ll discuss in the article below.

 You have a brilliant app idea, but where do you start?
 Before getting on with the development of a music app, you need to prepare a planned concept for the project.
 It involves understanding the music app market, researching the target audience, and defining the type of future app you will develop.
 Analyzing the target audience will also help decide the target platforms or devices you want to run your app on.